 The higher sides of regular cake pans or loaf tins do not pose this problem as there is no lip to get trapped by the oven’s heat.

 The reason that muffin tops taste better is that it is not heated while baking.
 The part of the muffin that is not in the tin or wrapped will not get hot enough.
-This makes the reactions slower and less thorough, which makes it taste so delicious.
+This makes the reactions slower and less thorough, making it taste delicious.

 Speaking of muffin tops, here are a few more of our muffin recipes you don’t want to miss: